 Not all recruiters are created equally.
 If you choose to use a recruiter (our services are free and we have access to job opportunities that aren’t even advertised), choose:

 It’s quick and easy to register with us online.
-When you visit us for a ‘get-to-know you session’, we’ll give you a free copy of Resume Success Secrets, which our Managing Director, Kate Prior, wrote.
+When you visit us for a ‘get-to-know you session’, we’ll give you a free copy of Resume Success Secrets, which our Chief Executive Officer, Kate Prior, wrote.
 The book quickly rose to be #1 in its category on Amazon.

 Keep your eye on our latest jobs